How to grow Watercress

 As its name suggests, Watercress loves water.
 It’s happiest planted in moist soil, in a spot with morning sun or part shade and it can even be grown directly in the water!
 Watercress can be grown easily from seeds, seedlings or cuttings.

-Top 4 tips to growing watercress
+4 top tips for growing watercress

 - Watercress prefers a morning sun / part shade spot in a moist soil